AkulaT95/cd12355-microservices-aws-kubernetes-project-starter/README.md

     kubectl apply -f env-configmap.yaml
     kubectl apply -f env-secret.yaml

-Deploy the database
+Deploy the database, note that the "accessModes" in the above pvc.yaml and pv.yaml files should match

     kubectl apply -f pvc.yaml
     kubectl apply -f pv.yaml
     kubectl apply -f postgresql-deployment.yaml

-Configure Continous Integraion using AWS CodeBuild
+Configure Continous Integration using AWS CodeBuild
  - Create an Amazon ECR repository using AWS console.

  - Create an Amazon CodeBuild project that is connected to the project's GitHub repository.